MMM Example Notebook#

 4. Control Variables#

 We add two events where there was a remarkable peak in our target variable.
-We assume they are independent an not seasonal (e.g. launch of a particular product).
+We assume they are independent and not seasonal (e.g. launch of a particular product).

 df["event_1"] = (df["date_week"] == "2019-05-13").astype(float)